socialvibe/truex-ctv-google-ima-ssai-ref-app/README.md

 In order to start playing a video, video stream objects are given to the `startVideo` method of the app's `VideoController` instance (from `video-controller.js`).
 In the `setAdPlaylist` method, the vmap array is used to create an array of `AdBreak` instances, stored in the video controller's `adPlaylist` field.

-When video playback encounters the ad break's start time offset in `onVideoTimeUpdate`, a new `InteractiveAd` instance (from `interactive-ad.js`) is created with the ad break description.
+For true[x], when video playback encounters the ad break's start time offset in `onVideoTimeUpdate`, a new `InteractiveAd` instance (from `interactive-ad.js`) is created with the ad break description.
 Upon calling the interactive ad's `start` method, a `TruexAdRenderer` instance (i.e. `tar`) is created to render and overlay the choice card and ultimately the engagement ad over top of the playback page.
-If the user skips the interaction, the ad fallback video is played instead, or else the main video is cancelled entirely if the user backs out of the ad completely.
+If the user skips the interaction, the player will seek to the end of the true[x] placeholder and continue with the rest of the stream.
+However, if the user choses to engage and they complete the value exchange, we'll skip over to the end of the pod and resume the main content.

+An IDVx ad will follow a similar path but no choice card will be shown.
+Once the IDVx ad is over, the `TruexAdRenderer` UI will disappear, and we'll seek to the end of the  IDVx placeholder to continue with the rest of the stream.

 The `tar` integration flow is described in the `start` method, with the key responsibilities for the host application developer being showing the the `handleAdEvent` method, which fields ad events to track the state of ad changes, until the ad is ultimately completed or cancelled, tracking in particular whether the viewer interacted enough with the ad to earn a free pod skip to continue with the main video, or else fallback to playing the ad videos instead.